wentuoc/tp/docs/UserGuide.md

 ![removeCommandWorkingSample.png](diagrams/removeCommandWorkingSample.png)

-### Recommend the user a recipes with an ingredient that the user desires: `recommend`
+### Recommend a meal: `recommend`

+This command recommends the user with a meal containing the specified ingredient, for the user to prepare.
+It will also display the missing ingredients that need to be bought.

-This will recommend the user a recipe that contains the ingredient in the wish list if the wish list do not have anything containing it than it will recommend a recipe from the recipes list
+This command looks through the Wishlist to recommend a meal; if no meals are found, then it will recommend a meal from the Recipes List

 Syntax:
 ```
-    recommend
+    recommend /ing INGREDIENT
 ```
 Example code:
 ```